priyanshux/bunkmeet/README.md

 `# options.add_argument("--disable-dev-shm-usage")`<br>
 `# driver.set_window_size(1280, 1440)`

-This should set up your worker in headless mode.
+This should set up your worker in background using headless mode.